SS8031/Website/README.md

-# Website
+# CV Website

-This is a very simple website to showcase some of the things I know about HTML and CSS.
-This website shows a version of my CV just more in-depth. 😁
+I have created a very simple website that is an extension of my CV.
+This website showcases some basic HTML and CSS skills I have learnt.

+## Pages
+#### Home page:
+- A description of me with a navigation bar allowing you to navigate to other sections of the cv website.

+#### Skills:
+- A table that shows some of the technical skills I have with some examples.

+#### Competencies:
+- A page with flash cards that flip when the mouse is on them which shows some of my core competencies.

+#### Achievements:
+- A few tables that show my achievements and leadership roles with some examples.

+#### LinkedIn:
+- Link to my LinkedIn profile.

+#### GitHub:
+- Link to my GitHub profile.